tduyphat/E-Commerce-API-Design/endpoints/orders_endpoints.md

 ## Create An Order

-When logged in as a user, you can create a new order by sending an object in the body with the following shape to `/orders`, with a token in the header:
+When logged in as a customer, you can create a new order by sending an object in the body with the following shape to `/orders`, with a token in the header:

 Request: